soliao/Galaxy-Zoo-Classification/README.md

 [![vit-fig4.png](https://i.postimg.cc/d0fSmnnD/vit-fig4.png)](https://postimg.cc/qt8LpsPd)

+Figures used in the paper can be produced by the notebooks in the directory `figures/`.

 ## Dataset

 [The Galaxy Zoo Dataset](https://data.galaxyzoo.org/)

-The galaxy dataset used in this study is based on the Galaxy Zoo 2 Project2 (GZ2), with the morphological information drawn from the catalog of Hart et al. [39], and the galaxy images downloaded from kaggle.
+The galaxy dataset used in this study is based on the Galaxy Zoo 2 Project2 (GZ2), with the morphological information drawn from the catalog of Hart et al., and the galaxy images downloaded from [kaggle](https://www.kaggle.com/jaimetrickz/galaxy-zoo-2-images).

-The size of each image is `shape = (424, 424,  3)`, with the color channels corresponding the g, r, i filters of the SDSS.
+The size of each image is `shape = (424, 424, 3)`, with the color channels corresponding the g, r, i filters of the SDSS.

-We construct a clean galaxy dataset with eight distinct classes and label them from 0 - 7 in the order of: round elliptical, in-between elliptical, cigar-shaped elliptical, edge-on, barred spiral, unbarred spiral, irregular and merger galaxies:
+We construct a clean galaxy dataset with eight distinct classes and label them from 0 to 7 in the order of: round elliptical, in-between elliptical, cigar-shaped elliptical, edge-on, barred spiral, unbarred spiral, irregular and merger galaxies:

 [![vit-fig2.png](https://i.postimg.cc/Ls5zjjJC/vit-fig2.png)](https://postimg.cc/HJGcgc4X)

 Our final baseline dataset consists of 155,951 images.
 We split the data into 64% train set, 16% validation set, and 20% test set.
-We crop images into `shape = (224, 224, 3)` and use data augmentation techniques by flipping and rotating the images.
+We crop images into `shape = (224, 224, 3)` and use data augmentation techniques by flipping and rotating the images.

+Original images of all galaxies can be found in the [Galaxy Zoo Dataset](https://data.galaxyzoo.org/).
+The galaxy IDs and their corresponding class labels are stored in `gz2_data/gz2_train.csv`, `gz2_data/gz2_valid.csv`, and `gz2_data/gz2_test.csv`.

 ## Code

-The Jupyter Notebook `gz2_ViT_Linformer_Pytorch.pytorch`.
+The code for training the ViT model can be found in the Jupyter Notebook: `gz2_ViT_Linformer_Pytorch.ipynb`

+The code for training CNN models can be found in `gz2_Resnet50_Pytorch.ipynb` or `gz2_VGG16bn_Pytorch.ipynb`

 ## Hyperparameters

+Below lists the hyperparameters used in training.

 **ViT Linformer**
 ```
 PATCH_SIZE = 28